choresh/PspRouter/FineTunedModelVariant/README.md

 ### Prerequisites
 - .NET 8.0 SDK
-- PostgreSQL with pgvector extension
+- // PostgreSQL with pgvector extension not required in this variant
 - OpenAI API key

 ### 🏗️ **3-Project Architecture Benefits**